ritikseeker/ritikseeker/README.md

 ### Hi there 👋
-I am a web development and Data science/AI enthusiast
+I am a full stack web dev and AI enthusiast
 <!--
 **ritikraturi/ritikraturi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.